AI-Sandbox-AI-Healthcare/ai-sandbox/README.md

 ## Expected Outcome

 By the end of the course, students should be able to use AI as an experimental process.
-They should be able to test ideas, compare results, explain variation, document experiments, collaborate with peers, and justify model choices.
+They should be able to test ideas, compare results, explain variation, document experiments, reflect on errors, collaborate with peers, and justify model choices.

-The AI Sandbox plan is designed to make neural network learning more hands-on, reflective, and reproducible while keeping the classroom workflow simple and accessible.
+The AI Sandbox plan is designed to make neural network learning more hands-on, guided, reflective, and reproducible while keeping the classroom workflow simple and accessible.

 ## Contact